Gemmawv/northcoders-news-api/README.md

 A RESTful API for Northcoders News, a news aggregation site.
 This API has been built using Node.js, Express.js, MongoDB and Mongoose.

+You can view the API endpoints (listed below) here: https://nameless-sands-36123.herokuapp.com.
+For example, https://nameless-sands-36123.herokuapp.com/api/articles will return all of the articles.
+Alternatively, you can run this project locally by following the installation and setup instructions below.

-This repo contains all the back-end code for this project.
+This repo contains all of the back-end code for this project.
 The code for the front-end can be viewed here: https://github.com/Gemmawv/northcoders-news

 # Installation